About the health insurance data

 - Health insurance estimates described here are available for nonelderly people (under the age of 65).
 Most adults ages 65 and older are covered by Medicare or Supplemental Security Income (SSI), with less than 2% of this age group uninsured nationwide and less than 1% uninsured in MN in recent years.

 - In the Minnesota Health Access Survey, health insurance status is assessed by asking survey respondents a series of questions covering all types of health insurance in the state and country.
 State-specific terms, such as MinnesotaCare and Medical Assistance, are used.
 Health insurance is measured at the time of the survey, which is referred to as the "point in time" uninsurance rate.

-- For SAHIE estimates, the American Community Survey insurance question asks "Is this person currently covered by specifically stated health insurance or health coverage plans?"
-Respondents are considered insured if they are covered by any type of health insurance coverage, and they are considered uninsured if they are not covered by any type of health insurance.
-People with no coverage other than access to Indian Health Service are also considered uninsured.
+- For SAHIE estimates, the most recent American Community Survey insurance question asks "Is this person CURRENTLY covered by any of the following types of health insurance or health coverage plans?"
+Respondents are considered insured if they are covered by any type of health insurance coverage (including public insurance).
+Learn more about the American Community Survey questions about health insurance coverage.

 - Unless otherwise noted, differences between groups described on the "health insurance: facts & figures" webpage are statistically different.
 A difference, increase, or decrease is indicated as "statistically significant" when the t test was significant at the ±=0.05 level.